FAQs

 All upcoming courses are listed on the CQI DATABASE in real time.
 To view upcoming courses, log into the DATABASE, and select UPCOMING COURSES.
 Each course lists the instructor(s), location and details.
 If you have questions, please contact the instructor directly.

-How is Post-Harvest Processing Generalist Online different than Post-Harvest Processing Generalist?
+How is Processing Generalist Online different than Processing Generalist?

 • You will not be in a physical classroom space with your instructor and fellow students.